 The more you practice relaxing, the easier it will become, and the deeper your relaxation will be.
 Being relaxed during childbirth is really important.
 By having a clear mind you will be able to make better decisions for you and your baby.
 Being relaxed also stops the ‘stress’ hormone adrenaline and encourages endorphines.
 During labour you need less adrenaline and more endorphines as they are an opiate, a natural pain relief.
 Many people find that by being relaxed they can enjoy birth, and what a wonderful first atmosphere for a baby to experience that is.

 Physically preparing for birth

 This part of a hypnobirthing course is so important.
-If a mum knows what is physcially happening to her she has less reason to be scared.
-She will also know how to get those muscles and hormones working best.
-The magic of hypnobirthing for many women is that when muscles are relaxed and working effectively, they don’t become so tired and painful.
+If you know what is physcially happening, you have less reason to be scared.
+You will also know how to get those muscles and hormones working best.
+The magic of hypnobirthing for many people is that when muscles are relaxed and working effectively, they don’t become so tired and painful.
 This is why many, but not all, experience a pain free birth.

 Practicalities of birth

 Relaxing and feeling mentally ready for birth is great, but you don’t want the big day to get ruined by not being organised.
-Hypnobirthing is a full antenatal course so you will also learn how to prepare for the logistics of birth.
-This will include how to pick where to give birth, how to write a birth plan and how your birth partner can help during labour.
+A good hypnobirthing course should also include how to prepare for the logistics of birth.
+This will include how to pick where to give birth, how to write a birth plan and how your birth partner (if you have one) can help during labour.

 Find a Hypnobirthing class

 Hypnobirthing is a very in depth subject, and not all of it can be covered in a short blog post.
-Katharine Graves, the leading hypnobirthing instructor, is quoted as saying that you can be told how to play an instrument, but that doesn’t mean you will be able to go away and do it.
-The best way to learn is to take a class and start practicing!
+The best way to learn hypnobirthing is to book on to a class and start practicing!
 As with any skill, the more that you practice, the easier it will become.